denniswon/super-audit/LIGHTHOUSE-DELIVERY-FINAL.md

 # 4. Share with team
 # They can use it directly:
-npx hardhat superaudit --playbook-cid bafkreih...
+npx hardhat auditagent --playbook-cid bafkreih...

 # 5. List all playbooks
 npx hardhat list-playbooks